wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

 <properties
-  pageTitle="Create a MongoDB cluster on Ubuntu | Microsoft Azure" description="Create a MongoDB cluster on Ubuntu using a Azure Resource Manager template via Azure PowerShell or the Azure CLI" services="virtual-machines" documentationCenter=""
+  pageTitle="Create a MongoDB cluster on Ubuntu | Windows Azure" description="Create a MongoDB cluster on Ubuntu using a Azure Resource Manager template via Azure PowerShell or the Azure CLI" services="virtual-machines" documentationCenter=""